Beyond Forgetting: Machine Unlearning Elicits Controllable Side Behaviors and Capabilities: Empirical Analysis

-\subsection{Truthfulness}
+\subsubsection{Truthfulness}

-\textbf{Data and setup.} We employ TruthfulQA open-ended generation task~\cite{lin2022truthfulqa}, a dataset that contains $817$ questions, spanning $38$ categories (\textit{e.g.,} logical falsehoods, conspiracies, etc.).
-Following~\citet{li2023inference}, we reorganize this dataset, where each QA pair has a truthfulness label, \textit{i.e.,} truthful (label $1$) or untruthful (label $0$).
+\textbf{Experimental setup.} We employ TruthfulQA open-ended generation task~\citep{lin2022truthfulqa}.
+Following~\citet{li2023inference}, we reorganize this dataset, where each QA pair has a truth label (label as $1$) or untruth (label as $0$).
 We use half of the QAs in TruthfulQA open-ended as the development set $\mathcal{D}_{\text{dev}}$ \textit{i.e.,} to construct a dataset for training the probe, and use the other half as the test set.
-For each QA in $\mathcal{D}_{\text{dev}}$, we forward and hook the query's activations at a layer to form a ``latent'' dataset.
-We split $\mathcal{D}_{\text{dev}}$ by $4 : 1$ to get the training and validation set for the probe.
-We employ a simple Logistic Regression model for two-class classification.
-Following the original unlearning setting of~\citet{li2024wmdp}, the activations (mean of all tokens' activations in a prompt) are extracted from MLP's output at layer $l=7$.
+For each QA in $\mathcal{D}_{\text{dev}}$, the sample's activations are extracted and hooked at a layer to form a ``latent'' dataset. $\mathcal{D}_{\text{dev}}$ is split in a $4:1$ ratio to get the training and validation set for training the Logistic Regression probe.
+Following~\citet{li2024wmdp}, the activations (mean of all tokens' activations in a sample) are extracted from MLP's output at layer $l=7$.

 \textbf{Evaluation.} To ensure generalization, we use the TruthfulQA open-ended test set and TruthfulQA MC1 (multiple-choice, single answer), TruthfulQA MC2 (multiple-choice, multiple answers) for testing the truthfulness performance.
-These test sets are disjoint from $\mathcal{D}_{\text{dev}}$ used to construct truthful direction.
+These test sets are disjoint from $\mathcal{D}_{\text{dev}}$ used to construct the truth vector.
 For TruthfulQA open-ended generation tasks, we report the unlearned model's performance using BLEU, ROUGE-1/2/L, for TruthfulQA multiple-choice tasks, we report the accuracy.